Victoria's Lead Scientist

 - advocate to improve the innovation capacity of the public sector.

-The Lead Scientist is supported by the Department Jobs, Precincts and Regions and reports to the department's secretary.
+The Lead Scientist is supported by the Department Jobs, Precincts and Regions.

 Stimulating Victoria’s Science and Research System Creates Jobs and Investment

 The Victorian Government has released a new report that provides an evidence base for further investment in science and research infrastructure, skills, talent attraction, and the use of contestable funding as part of measures to stimulate economic growth in Australia’s recovery from the impact of coronavirus.

 Nations around the world are looking to invest in science, technology and innovation as they rebuild economies affected by the coronavirus pandemic.
 This is because global policymakers understand that a high performing science and research system benefits the broader economy.
 Here in Australia we have mixed views at a government level and the community is uncertain how science and research contribute to jobs and prosperity for all rather than just the few.
 So, where is the evidence?

 The report Stimulating the Science and Research System Creates Jobs and Investment released today, in partnership with the Australian College of Learned Academies (ACOLA), looks at the impact of a 10-year period of sustained investment in science, technology and innovation by the Victorian State Government.
 It looks at the direct economic impact of the stimulus and how that has improved the competitiveness of Victorian universities.

 The $620 million Science, Technology and Innovation (STI) Initiative represents one of the largest investment programs in science and research capability by an Australian state government.
 Started in 2000, the STI Initiative focused on developing research infrastructure, building capability in priority industry sectors, and fostering the skills and the conditions for commercialisation.
 It was delivered through open, contestable rounds of funding with priority given to industry-led proposals.